Skip to main content

 • Confirmation that a general insurance company furnishes security in the amount of NOK 5 million to compensate for losses.

 • Declaration from an authorised/registered accountant confirming that he/she accepts the assignment as auditor for your lawyer practice.
-Note: In-house lawyers working for an employer may apply for an exemption from these rules.

 Additional documentation that needs to be submitted with the application: